-Dr. Joseph Lubega is Associate Director of the Pediatric Hematology/Oncology Fellowship Program, Associate Director of the East Africa Pediatric Hematology/Oncology Fellowship Training Program and Chair of the Pediatric East Africa Clinical Oncology Consortium (PEACOC).
+Dr. Joseph Lubega is Associate Director of the East Africa Pediatric Hematology/Oncology Fellowship Training Program and Chair of the Pediatric East Africa Clinical Oncology Consortium (PEACOC).
 He was previously the Medical Director for Global Hematology/Oncology Pediatric Excellence (HOPE) in Uganda.

 He is Vice Chair of the Global Special Interest Group (SIG) for the American Society of Pediatric Hematology/Oncology (ASPHO).
 His responsibilities include organizing the SIG meeting at the annual meeting, engaging members who have an interest in Global pediatric hematology/oncology, and working to grow and extend the reach of ASPHO beyond the United States.
 He will become Chair at the conclusion of the 2020 annual meeting.

 Dr. Lubega was been selected to serve on the U.S. Pharmacopeia Healthcare Safety & Quality Expert Committee from 2020 – 2025 where he focuses on issues relating to appropriateness, safety and access to pharmaceutical products for children in the U.S. and around the world.